The Moxie of Biloxi

 - Motorcoach Transportation & Professional Tours Managers are available

-Day 2 – Walter Anderson Museum of Art – Shrimping Cruise – Shrimp Boil – This morning you start with a tour of the Walter Anderson Museum of Art — The Anderson family is still alive and well in Ocean Springs — enjoy the murals and outdoor art inspired by this family.
+Next, you visit the Walter Anderson Museum of Art.
+The Anderson family is still alive and well in Ocean Springs — enjoy the murals and outdoor art inspired by this family.
 WAMA is dedicated to the celebration of the works of Walter Inglis Anderson (1903-1965), American master, whose depictions of the plants, animals, and people of the Gulf Coast have placed him among the forefront of American painters of the Twentieth Century.